mdayaram/mdayaram.github.io/journey/index.md

 description: Vagabonding
 ---

+> The Journey is over!
+Thanks everyone who housed me during the project and facilitated me living out one of the best years of my life!
+Leaving this page here for posterity.

 Hi friends!
 As some of you may already know, I have been embarking on a vagabond journey!
 On June 2018, I moved out of place to couch surf.
 But instead of couch surfing with strangers, I thought it would be neat if I could couch surf with my friends!

 * Have you ever wanted to spend more time with me?
 No?